How a switch to El Niño could affect hurricane season

 While we’re expected to stay neutral through at least spring and possibly a good chunk of summer, a switch to El Niño is expected from late summer into fall.

-Now, Atlantic Hurricane season begins June 1 and lasts all the way through Nov.
-30. This means it’s likely that a good chunk of Atlantic Hurricane Season 2023 will be spent in an El Niño pattern.
+Atlantic Hurricane season begins June 1 and lasts through Nov.
+30. This means it’s likely that quite a bit of Atlantic Hurricane Season 2023 will be spent in an El Niño pattern.

 El Niño and hurricanes

-El Niño is the warm phase of ENSO, where the waters of the eastern Pacific are warmer than normal.
+El Niño is the warm phase of ENSO, in which the waters of the eastern Pacific are warmer than normal.
 Less vertical wind shear in the hurricane development zone west of Mexico typically brings more frequent hurricanes to the eastern Pacific basin.

 What other factors impact hurricane season